 Alice Rybak, 2016 Core Faculty

 Alice Rybak has pursued a distinguished career as both a solo and collaborative artist. and as a teacher.
-She has concertized throughout the country, including appearances with the Colorado Symphony, Amarillo Symphony, and National Repertory Orchestras, as well as The Denver Brass, and has been featured in recitals at New York's Town Hall and the 92nd Street Y. As the winner of the United States Information Agency's "Artistic Ambassador" competition she presented five weeks of concerts and master classes throughout India, Thailand and Malaysia, and has also appeared at the Taipei Arts Festival.
+She has concertized throughout the country, including appearances with the Colorado Symphony, Amarillo Symphony, and National Repertory Orchestras, as well as The Denver Brass, and has been featured in recitals at New York's Town Hall and the 92nd Street Y. As the winner of the United States Information Agency's "Artistic Ambassador" competition, she presented five weeks of concerts and master classes throughout India, Thailand and Malaysia, and has also appeared at the Taipei Arts Festival.
 She has collaborated with a wide variety of musicians including violinists Rachel Barton, Linda Wang, Dylana Jenson and Mark Rush, and Metropolitan Opera mezzo-soprano Judith Christin.